 On the positive side, crochet is quite forgiving for beginners.
 As a matter of fact, you still need to practice your stitches to make them all look uniform.
 Though slight variations will not ruin your project.

 In fact, crochet is not hard at all.
-The proof is million of people around the globe of all backgrounds, education levels, and ages who thought themselves to crochet and are enjoying the craft.
+The proof is millions of people around the globe of all backgrounds, education levels, and ages who thought themselves to crochet and are enjoying the craft.

 Many people learn to crochet from their grandparents at the age of 6-7.
 In essence, it is the story of my life-long love of needlecraft.